mnlipp/osgi-getting-started/Repositories.md

 3.5.0 this hasn't been fixed yet.

-The second problem is that the search works only with Maven Central, which means that it won't include snapshots of bundles.
+The second problem is that the search works only with Maven Central, which means that it won't include snapshots of artifacts.

 ### Nexus Search Repository Plugin